 Our Living Waters is about amplifying the influence and impact of the many, diverse organizations - from foundations and companies to cottage associations and environmental groups to indigenous communities and fishing clubs - that make up Canada’s water community.

-Seeded by a series of loosely connected conversations, gatherings and studies on how to strengthen the water movement in Canada, Our Living Waters has developed into a network that is driving collaboration, uniting voices, and providing a common basis to mark and measure progress toward our ambitious goal at the heart of it all:
+Seeded by a series of conversations, gatherings and studies on how to strengthen the water movement in Canada, Our Living Waters has developed into a Network that is driving collaboration, uniting voices, and providing a common basis, through our shared measurement system, to measure progress toward our ambitious goal at the heart of it all:

 All waters in Canada in good health by 2030.

-A team of people is committed to supporting the Our Living Waters Network by: confirming collective priorities for the network, raising and leveraging funds to support collaborative initiatives, measuring our success, and ensuring communications across our supporter base.
+A team of people are committed to supporting the Our Living Waters Network by: confirming collective priorities for the Network, raising and leveraging funds to support collaborative initiatives, measuring our success, and ensuring communications across our supporter base.